 These are two of the most recognisable spots in Mauritius!
 While Crystal Rock is just a fossilised coral reef, Le Morne Brabant got inscribed as a UNESCO World Heritage Site in 2008 for an unfortunate reason.
 This monolith was a hideout for slaves who would run away from their masters.
 When the Abolition of Slavery Act got passed in 1853, these masters went to Le Morne to give the good news to the slaves.
 The slaves misunderstood the intent.
 They jumped and committed suicide from this cliff!

 #15.
 Galle Fort, Galle, Sri Lanka

-Built in 1588 CE and further fortified extensively from 1649 CE onwards, the fort is a living, buzzing township with multi-cultural population.
+Built in 1588 CE and further fortified extensively from 1649 CE onwards, the fort is a living, buzzing township with a multi-cultural population.
 The town planning of this habitation is typical of the Dutch (a sterling example being Amsterdam).
 It survived the notoriously devastating tsunami that hit 14 countries on 26th December 2004.
-It houses a few churches, one of which has been converted in to a mosque after Muslim accession of the fort.
+It houses a few churches, one of which has been converted into a mosque after Muslim accession of the fort.
 Additionally, the fort has a clock tower and a lighthouse.

 #16.
 Skogskyrkogården or Woodland Cemetery, Stockholm, Sweden